 Opening an Account With Beacon Capital Management

-For those of you interested in working with Beacon, you should go online to the firm's website and submit a contact form.
+Those interested in working with Beacon can visit the firm's website and submit a contact form.
 You can also contact the firm over the phone or visit in person to speak with someone who can help.

 All information was accurate as of the writing of this article.